Cash and Credit Cards

 China is quite advanced when it comes to mobile payments and you will see QR codes for mobile payment at even the smallest of stores.

 The most popular mobile payment methods are provided by local companies like WeChat and Alipay.
-Unfortunately, most foreign bank cards can't be linked to WeChat or Alipay.
+Unfortunately, only most popular foreign credit cards can be linked to WeChat or Alipay.
 Some international chains such as Starbucks and KFC also accept Apple Pay.

-Sometimes you may be unable to pay using your credit card or even cash, especially in smaller stores; if this happens, ask your guide to pay with WeChat or Alipay and you can pay them back with cash.
+Sometimes you may be unable to pay using your credit card or even cash in China, especially in smaller stores; if this happens and you are on one of our guided tours, ask your guide to pay with WeChat or Alipay and you can pay them back with cash.